fkertesz/KnightCodeCompiler_FK/README.md

 Set-up Instructions:

 Clone this repository onto your machine.
 To do this, run "git clone https://github.com/fkertesz/KnightCode_FK.git" in your desired directory in the command line.
-Change into this directory.
+Change into this directory (KnightCode_FK).
 Run the commands "ant build-grammar", then "ant compile-grammar", then "ant compile".
 These commands will create a lexparse directory with the appropriate java files built by ANTLR and compile these java files and the compiler java files into class files.

 Using the Compiler: